 Living on campus opens you to all of the experiences Stevenson University has to offer.
 Beyond our rigorous academic curriculum and career preparation programs, we have created a warm, welcoming environment for our students to develop through personal interaction and a variety of campus programs.

 Portal access is required to access the link below.
-If you have not received your SU Login information yet, contact the IT department before attempting to access the first year residential profile.
+SU Login information is sent out in mid-May.
+If you have not received your SU Login information by June 1, please contact the SU Helpdesk at firstname.lastname@example.org for assistance before attempting to access the first year residential profile.

 You may have already decided who you want to live with during your first year at Stevenson.
 To request a specific roommate(s) and/or suitemate(s), students should follow these guidelines: